TheProgrammer01101/webpage-sample/README.md

 # Sample Webpage
-I Made this webpage in the beginning of my internship.
+I made this webpage in the beginning of my internship.
-The code is written dynamically.
-DRY principle is implemented ;)

 ## Info
 * It's made using pure code only. pure HTML & CSS and Vanilla JavaScript.